-• A new analysis was conducted on the impact of the Covid-19 pandemic on the affordability of basic electricity services for households in Africa and Developing Asia.
-Using poverty data from Lakner et al. (2020), as well as country electricity prices, we analysed the extent to which Covid-19 induced poverty could bring about energy poverty if households become unable to afford basic electricity services.
+• A new analysis was conducted on the affordability of basic and extended electricity services for households in Africa and Developing Asia.
+Using poverty data from Lakner et al. (2021), as well as country electricity prices, we analysed the extent to which poverty could bring about energy affordability if households become unable to afford basic electricity services.
 We considered two bundles of electricity services: an essential bundle (including mobile phone charging, four lightbulbs, and moderated use of a fan and television), and an extended bundle (including the essential bundle plus one refrigerator, and double use of the fan and the television).
 The number of people at risk of losing basic electricity services was estimated by combining data on the costs of these bundles in different countries with data on the number of additional households pushed across different poverty lines (\$1.90/day, \$3.20/day or \$5.50/day) as a result of the crisis.